BIROn - Birkbeck Institutional Research Online

 - It Accelerates the dissemination of research.

-- It Allows part-time and distance learners to access your work.
+- It Allows part-time and distance learners to access publications.

 How do I use BIROn?

-- You need to register in order to deposit, but anyone can search and access the live content from the front page.
+- BIROn is integrated with the College's LDAP authentication system, so authors should be able to sign in with their ITS username and password.
+Anyone can search and access the live content from the front page.
 View a complete Deposit FAQ and a Search FAQ.

 Who can I contact?

-- For technical, copyright or general matters related to BIROn in the first instance, please contact Paul Rigg (ext.
-3266)
+- For technical, copyright or general BIROn queries in the first instance, please contact Paul Rigg (ext.
+6240)

 - Alternatively, you can contact your Subject Librarian:

-- History, Classics & Archaeology, History of Art & Screen Media, Politics and Sociology: and Jackie Madden
+- Film, Media & Cultural Studies; History, Classics & Archaeology, History of Art, Politics and Sociology: and Jackie Madden

 - Law & Psychosocial Studies: Wendy Lynwood